Replace the old spark plugs? Check.

 - Delayed gear shifts

-Now that you know how crucial transmission fluid is and how often it needs to be changed.
+Now that you know how vital transmission fluid is and how often it needs to be changed.
 Let us now look at how much you might expect to spend on the service.

 How Much Does Changing Transmission Fluid Cost?

 The first element influencing the cost is where you have it done – at a dealer or mechanic/service center.
-The next contributor is the make and model of your car.
+The next factor is the brand and model of your vehicle.
 This determines the kind of transmission fluid you need and how much.

-When you change your transmission fluid, you should also replace the filter and sometimes the pan gasket.
+When you change your transmission fluid, you should also replace the filter and periodically the pan gasket.
 Filters range between $15-$30, and pan gaskets between $75-$150.

-If you have the service performed at a mechanics shop or service center, expect it to be towards the lower end.
+If you have the service performed at a mechanics shop or service center, expect it to be towards the cheap end.
 Otherwise, be prepared to spend more at a dealer.

 If you’re willing to get your hands dirty, you can always change your transmission fluid for between $50-$100.